How to Protect Dogs from Fleas and Ticks

 How to Prevent Fleas Safely

-Even the best flea treatments are more effective when combined with good hygiene and prevention practices.
+The flea protection and treatments are more effective when combined with good hygiene and prevention practices.
 Here are some key tips:

 Keep outdoor areas clean and free of long grass.